 In the last few decades, we’ve started to understand the health benefits of yoga outside of just spiritual transformation (or, for other modern yogi’s, outside of getting a “yoga body”).

-By looking at the origins of yoga, we can see that yoga (especially yoga for chronic illness) is about more than just the physical postures.
-It’s about the mental state we create using the poses, breath work, meditation, mindfulness, visualisation, and other yogic techniques.
+By looking at the origins of yoga, we can see that yoga (especially yoga for chronic illness) is about more than just physical postures.
+It’s about the mental state we create using poses, breathwork, meditation, mindfulness, visualisation, and other yogic techniques.

 While the origins of yoga are spiritual, and we should pay tribute to the cultural lineage that yoga comes from, we now understand the benefits of yoga on the central nervous systems on the body, and how it can benefit people living with chronic fatigue syndrome, fibromyalgia, chronic pain, and other illnesses find relief from their symptoms.

 The simplest definition of yoga is linking the breath with movement.